-We have been reviewing the CII exam papers from the October 2019 sitting and this time, it’s the turn of the AF7 Pension Transfer exam.
+We have been reviewing the CII exam papers from the October 2020 sitting, and this week it’s the turn of the AF7 Pension Transfer exam.

-AF7 is still a relatively new paper with this being only the 5th paper.
-If you haven’t seen October’s paper, it can be found here.
+If you haven’t seen October’s exam guide, it can be found here.

-In this sitting, Section A had 32 marks and Section B had 68 marks.
+In this sitting, Section A had 33 marks, and section B had 67 marks.

-With AF7 being a specialist paper we thought it might be useful to see what has been tested over the previous four papers, starting with the first paper in October 2017.
+As AF7 is a specialist paper, we thought it might be useful to see what has been tested over the previous six papers starting with the first sitting in October 2017.

 How a CETV is calculated / how the assumptions used to work out CY in a TVAS differ from those used to work out a CETV

 Fact-finding a client with an EPP and the steps they must take before being able to transfer to a PP

 |Fact-finding the client before advising on a transfer